David Cried “Create in Me a Clean Heart”, Should You too?

 Seeing how men and women of faith lived their lives – the good, the bad and the ugly – is part of the wonder and beauty of the Word of God.
-We get to see their mistakes, their triumphs, their fears, their pains, their dreams, their defeats and their relationship with the Lord – from the benefit of hindsight!
-In the Old Testament, men and women of God didn’t have Jesus Christ, but clung to the promise of salvation, a Messiah, a Savior, the One who would change everything, even though they didn’t know who He would be.
-Even so, the awareness of sin in contrast to God’s holiness was ever-present within those who sought the Lord and His relief and the hope of salvation.
+We see their mistakes, their triumphs, fears, pains, dreams, defeats and their relationships with the Lord – from the benefit of hindsight!
+In fact, after his sordid affair with Bathsheba, David cried out, “Create in me a clean heart, O God!
+And renew a right spirit within me!”
+(Psalm 51:10)

 A Broken Spirit and a Contrite Heart

 At the point in time when David cried, “Create in me a clean heart“, Jesus Christ had not yet come to earth, although He did a new work in David’s heart.
 But, once Jesus did come and He is received at salvation, is this something that the people of God should still cry out if sin has been covered by His blood, washed clean and made as white as snow?

 Praying “Create in me a clean heart” is not a salvation issue, but a sanctification one.
 Your heart is cleansed at salvation, made new and your sins are covered by the blood of Jesus Christ at the moment of your salvation because, “Whoever confesses that Jesus is the Son of God, God lives in him, and he in God.”
 (1 John 4:15) but salvation and sanctification are two completely different processes of creation- and you need them both- and you must invite the Lord to do them both.

 Salvation and sanctification are two completely different processes of creation- and you need them both- and you must invite the Lord to do them both.~Alicia Purdy